Envirometrix/PredictiveSoilMapping/main.md

 National Soil Survey Characterization Data.
 The database included both subsoil and topsoil samples.
 An overall regression equation for predicting oven-dried bulk density from soil properties ($R^2=0.45$,
 $P<0.001$) was developed using almost 47,000 soil samples.
-Partitioning the database by soil suborders improved regression relationships ($R^2=0.62$, $P<0.001$).
-Of the soil properties considered, the stepwise multiple regression indicated that organic C content was the strongest contributor to bulk density prediction.
+Further partitioning of the database by soil suborders improved regression relationships ($R^2=0.62$, $P<0.001$).
+Of the soil properties considered, the stepwise multiple regression indicated that organic C content was the strongest contributor to bulk density prediction [@Heuscher2005SSSAJ].
 Other significant variables included clay content, water content and to a lesser extent, silt content, and depth.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Bulk density is the oven-dry mass of soil material divided by the total volume and typically ranges from 0.7 to 1.8 t/kg$^3$.
-The average bulk density of the fine earth fraction of soil is about 1.3 t/kg$^3$; soils with a bulk density higher than 1.6 t/kg$^3$ tend to restrict root growth.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Bulk density is the oven-dry mass of soil material divided by the total volume and typically ranges from 0.7 to 1.8 t/m$^3$.
+The average bulk density of the fine earth fraction of soil is about 1.3 t/m$^3$; soils with a bulk density higher than 1.6 t/m$^3$ tend to restrict root growth.
 Different values for bulk density typically apply for different soils with different soil genesis as reflected by different materials and mineralogy, e.g. Histosols (organic), Arenosols (sandy), Andosols (allophanic clay), Acrisols (low